 - No link to navigate back to the origin page

-- Missing a heading or statement that the text there is a transcript
+- Missing a heading or statement that the text is a transcript

 This transcript experience is disorienting.
-It also fails expectations of remaining in the current context.
+It also fails expectations of maintaining the context of video media.
+People are familiar with a transcript appearing alongside the associated video.

 Rather than a link to navigate away, I propose using a button to show or hide a collapsible section.
 This collapsible section placed immediately after the video would be like accordions in Single Digital Presence.
 But, a toggle to open all / close all accordion sections is redundant when there is only one collapsible section.
 In the common case with one transcript, the collapsible section is next to the video.